-If you’re like most anxiety sufferers, you probably spend too much of your day wrestling with physical symptoms, feeling fearful, or even hiding your apprehensive feelings from others.
-When stressors appear your racing heart, trembling, obsessional thoughts, dizziness, and other symptoms take over.
+If you’re like most anxiety sufferers, you probably spend too much of your day wrestling with physical symptoms to defeat your anxiety, feeling fearful, or even hiding your apprehensive feelings from others.
+Especially, when stressors appear your racing heart, trembling, obsessional thoughts, dizziness, and other symptoms take over.

 When you conceal your nervous feelings for months or years, you perpetuate your stress by assuming it’s your fault.
 Stress isn’t your fault.
 There’s nothing fundamentally wrong with who you’re.
 You are an individual who is good, precious, and uniquely particular.
 You only have problems with stress.

 Acknowledge your nervous feelings.
 Share you’re feeling with relative, partner, or a trustworthy buddy.
 Speak with your physician.
 Go to an on-line support group and talk about what you’re going through with others.